 Sequencing scene tabs

-SketchUp adds scene tabs and lists of scenes in the Scenes panel based on the order in which you create the scenes.
+SketchUp adds scene tabs and lists of scenes in the Scenes dialog based on the order in which you create the scenes.
 However, this order may not be what works best.
 For example, in the following figure, say you want to move the interior scene later in the sequence, after all the exterior scenes.

 - Scene tab context menu: Context-click the tab you want to move and select Move Left or Move Right.
 Repeat the command if you want to move the scene more than one position in the tab order.